robseb/HPS2FPGAmapping/README.md

 ![Alt text](doc/conceptHeader.jpg?raw=true "Concept Overview")

-Development Board’s for Intel SoC-FPGA allow often only a simple access to FPGA I/O-Pins.
+Development Boards for Intel SoC-FPGA allow often only a simple access to FPGA I/O-Pins.
-The only way to use HPS-Hard-IP Interfaces with these boards are the routing over the FPGA fabric.
+The only way to use HPS-Hard-IP Interfaces with these boards is routing over the FPGA fabric.

-For example, has the **Terasic DE10-Nano** development Board an Arduino UNO compatible socket.
+For example, the **Terasic DE10-Nano** development Board has an Arduino UNO compatible socket.
 This is a nice feature, because it is possible to use nearly any Arduino Shield from the huge *Arduino* community with SoC-FPGA’s.
 Here are also all digital Pins connected to FPGA I/O Pins.
 With the Intel *NIOSII*-Softcore processor and some Soft-IP it is not too complicated to interact with these shields.
 But if the target applications require the connection of the capabilities of an embedded Linux system, running on the HPS, it will be.
-One reason is, that I only could find an official guide ([AN 706](https://www.intel.com/content/dam/www/programmable/us/en/pdfs/literature/an/an706.pdf)), with a *golden reference* design witch shows only a part of the required development steps.
+One reason is, that I only could find one official guide ([AN 706](https://www.intel.com/content/dam/www/programmable/us/en/pdfs/literature/an/an706.pdf)), with a *golden reference* design witch shows only a chapter of the development process.

-**With this following step by step guide I will give a complete description and I will also show as an example, how to transmit CAN-Bus Packages with a simple Linux Python script by using an Arduino Shield with the Terasic DE10-Nano board.**
+**With this following step by step guide I will give a complete description and I will also shown as an example, how to transmit CAN-Bus Packages with a simple Linux Python script running on an embadded Linux by using an Arduino Shield with the Terasic DE10-Nano board.**

-This project is a part of my [*rsYocto* embedded Linux system](https://github.com/robseb/rsyocto), that I developed during my master study and I will it also use it here.
+This project is a part of my [*rsYocto* embedded Linux system](https://github.com/robseb/rsyocto), that I developed during my master study and I use it here as a reference.

-**The build flow of rsYocto show the interaction of all for this project required components**
+**The build flow of rsYocto shows the interaction of all required parts.**

 ![Alt text](doc/rsYoctoBuildFlow.jpg?raw=true "rsYocto Build flow")

 <br>

 # 1. Part: Creating the FPGA configuration
 The first part of this project is the creation of a **Quartus Prime FPGA project** to configure the **ARM Cortex A9 Hard Processor System (HPS)** and the routing of HPS Bus Interfaces through the FPGA fabric.
-At the end will be a FPGA configuration file generated, that can be loaded by the secondary bootloader as shown in the next parts.
+At the end will be generated a FPGA configuration file, that can be loaded by the secondary bootloader as shown in the next parts.

 * Use **Terasic’s System Builder** to generate a new  **Intel Quartus Prime project** with right I/O-Pin mapping
 * Open this Quartus Prime Project and **create a new Platform Designer model**
 * Insert the component “Arria V/Cyclone V Hard Processor System” to this model
 * It should look like this:
 	[Image 1]
 * Note: Do not change the name “hps_0”!
-With a different name could occur some errors with in the device tree building process of the Linux system
+With a different name some errors could occure in the device tree building process of the Linux system

 ### HPS component configuration

 * Open the **HPS component Editor** and select the “**FPGA Interfaces**”-Tab
-* Here you can configure the system like your wishes
+* Here you can configure the system on your own wishes
-* It makes sense to enable all AXI Bridges, they are not required for this project, but if a Linux application tries to access a disabled bridge address a Linux Kernel panic will be occur.
+* It makes sense to enable all AXI Bridges, they are not required for this project, but if a Linux application tries to access on a disabled bridge address a Linux Kernel panic will be occured.
-* I chose following configuration:
+* I choose the following configuration:
 	[Image 2]
-* Special Resets-, Interrupt- or DMA-Settings are not required
+* Special Resets-, Interrupts- or DMA-Settings are not required
 * Continue with the “**Peripheral Pins**”-Tab
-* For the Usage of DE10-Nano`s HPS component’s choose following settings:
+* For the usage of DE10-Nano`s HPS components choose the following settings:

 	| **Peripheral Name** | **Startus** | **Addional Settings**
 	|:--|:--|:--|